-Model driven engineering (MDE) [40] emphasizes the importance of artifacts in the development of software and after the standardization of the MDA architecture by OMG [31] it achieved a great diffusion among both researchers and practitioners.
+Model driven engineering (MDE) [38] emphasizes the importance of artifacts in the development of software and after the standardization of the MDA architecture by OMG [1] it achieved a great diffusion among both researchers and practitioners.
 This approach proposes the use of some subsequent transformations for obtaining the system code.
-The first step of an MDA-based design approach usually consists in modeling the Problem domain thus producing the Platform Independent Model (PIM).
-This model is later transformed into the Platform Definition Model (PDM) that incorporates the constructs coming from the chosen implementation platforms; finally, the Platform Specific Model (PSM) is generated as an executable solution to the studied problem.
-Obviously, the availability of a good model of the Problem domain is one of the key success factors of transformational approaches.
-The quality of this model is drastically influenced by the metamodel from which it is instantiated.
-A metamodel can be defined as a model of the model when looking at it from a purely structural point of view.
-This definition is probably too simplistic; a more interesting definition may probably be considered in order to introduce the perspective adopted in this paper: a metamodel defines the constructs and rules used to build a model.
-This definition emphasizes the semantic aspect of the metamodel (someone talks about ontological metamodelling [38][8]) and it probably better fits the spread of the adoption of metamodels in the agent community in the last years.
-When dealing with agent systems, metamodels are usually referred to as Multi-Agent System (MAS) metamodels and they are very significant in this field since different design processes usually underpin very different structures of the system to be.
+The first step of an MDA-based design approach, usually, consists in modelling the Problem domain thus producing the Platform Independent Model (PIM).
+This model is later transformed to the Platform Definition Model (PDM) that incorporates the constructs coming from the chosen implementation platforms and finally the Platform Specific Model (PSM) is generated as an executable solution for the studied problem.